-This position is full-time and works approximately 40 hours per week.
+This opportunity is full-time and works approximately 40 hours per week.
 Hours are generally normal business hours but may vary due to the timing of activities.

 Department Name/Job Location:

-This position is in the Department of Surgery, Division of General Surgery, Section of Hepatobiliary, Pancreatic and Gastrointestinal Surgery.
+This opportunity is in the Department of Surgery, Division of General Surgery, Section of Hepatobiliary, Pancreatic and Gastrointestinal Surgery.
 This position is for the Medical School Campus.

 Internal Applicant Instruction:

 Please attach a copy of your most current signed performance evaluation (completed within the last 18 months) to your online account.
 If you have not received a performance evaluation, you may provide two current signed letters of recommendation (written within the last 18 months), preferably to include one letter from either a current or recent former supervisor.
 To attach these documents, go to: My Career Tools, Add Attachment, Attachment Type – Performance Reviews or Letters of Recommendation.

 Experience with basic cell biology applications (e.g. handling of human cells).

 Must be comfortable working with human and mouse specimens (tissue and blood).

 Capable of maintaining and operating basic laboratory equipment.